- About Prayer

 Types of Prayer

-• Talk to God as we would to a good friend; share our joys, sorrows, anger, needs, etc.
+- Talk to God as we would to a good friend, sharing our joys, sorrows, anger, and needs.

-• Quiet our mind and listen; God speaks to us in the silence of our heart.
+- Quiet our minds and listen; God speaks to us in the silence of our hearts.

 Video: 4 Tips for Praying with Fr.
 Mike